 Masking:

 Emma is highly aware of her struggles and works hard to hide them.
-She writes detailed to-do lists but becomes paralyzed by fear of forgetting something.
+She writes detailed to-do lists but becomes paralyzed by the fear of forgetting something.
 At school, she avoids asking for help to prevent looking “stupid.”

 Impact on Daily Life: